Bet £10, Get £10 - BETDAQ

 Asian handicap example

-This may be a difficult concept for some bettors to understand so here’s an example to help explain.
-As I mentioned above, Asian handicaps are the same as standard handicaps.
+This may be a difficult concept for any beginners to understand so here’s an example to help explain.

 You can also bet on two-way handicaps which are a little more complicated.
-Basically, this splits your stake into two.
+This splits your stake into two.
 Half of your bet is wagered on one handicap and the other is wagered on a slightly higher handicap.

 Here’s an example: Southampton +2.0, +2.5.